zzhikai/tp/docs/DeveloperGuide.md

        Expected: Only applicant named `Bob Tan` is displayed in the list.

     4. Test case: `search n/bOb`<br>
        Expected: Only applicant named `Bob Tan` is displayed in the list.
-This is because search keywords are case-insensitive.
+This is because search attributes are case-insensitive.

     5. Test case: `search n/Jason`<br>
        Expected: No applicant is displayed in the list.

     6. Test case: `search n/Bo`<br>
        Expected: No applicant is displayed in the list.
-This is because search keyword has to be an exact word (can be split by spacing).
+This is because search attribute has to be an exact word (can be split by spacing).

     7. Test case: `search j/Bob`<br>
        Expected: No applicant is displayed in the list.
-This is because the search keyword has to match with the correct prefix.
+This is because the search attribute has to match with the correct prefix.

     8. Test case: `search n/Tan j/Engineer`<br>
        Expected: Both applicants are displayed in the list but `Bob Tan` is shown on the top of the list.
-This is because applicant with the most matching keywords will be displayed first.
+This is because applicant with the most matching attributes will be displayed first.

     9. Test case: `search n/Amy j/Engineer`<br>
        Expected: Both applicants are displayed in the list and the order of applicant shown is based on the original list.
 In this case, `Bob Tan` is shown on top of `Amy Tan`.